Long ton: Unit equivalences

+Usage around the world

 United Kingdom

 To comply with the practices of the European Union, the British Imperial ton was explicitly excluded from use for trade by the United Kingdom's Weights and Measures Act of 1985.
-The measure used since then is metric ton, identified through the word "tonne".
+The measure used since then is the tonne, equal to 1,000 kilograms.

-If still used for measurement then the word "ton", is taken to refer to an imperial or long ton.
+If still used for measurement, then the word "ton" is taken to refer to an imperial or long ton.